jfcherng-sublime/LSP-intelephense-patcher/README.md

 # ST-patcher-LSP-intelephense

-`intelephense` premium only costs \$3 USD and it's life-time license.
+It only costs \$10 USD to get a life-time license for `intelephense` premium.

 ## Intelephense Premium Features